Drixevel-Archive/Simple-Downloader/README.md

-# Simple-Downloader
+# Sourcemod - Simple Downloader
-Allows server operators to create/setup custom files for the server to download &amp; precache for Sourcemod.
+A Sourcemod project which allows server operators to manually add files to the precache and download tables manually via a config for the Source Engine.